Showwcase/showwcase-mobile-challenge/README.md

 ## Some specific things that we may be looking for:

-- Correct implementation of a state manager
 - Correct implementation of a navigation solution
-- Correct Widget structure
+- Best practice for folder structure
 - Communication in the repo and/or code
 - Best practices with API calls and data
 - Separation of concerns between business and UI logic